luizrcs/KotlinNBT/converter-json/README.md

   desirable, as it makes a lot of assumptions which are not strict nor will fit everyone's data, as a more general use format.
 - The conversion is not reversible, as the JSON format is not strict enough to guarantee that the data can be converted back to NBT without losing information.
-For example, if a `TagInt` with value `1` is converted to JSON, then back to NBT, it will be converted to a `TagByte` with value `1`, as the JSON format does not distinguish between `byte`, `short`, `int`, and `long` numbers; the same applies to `float` and `double` numbers or primitive arrays.
+For example, if a `NbtInt` with value `1` is converted to JSON, then back to NBT, it will be converted to a `NbtByte` with value `1`, as the JSON format does not distinguish between `byte`, `short`, `int`, and `long` numbers; the same applies to `float` and `double` numbers or primitive arrays.
 In the future, optional type hints will be introduced to allow almost full reversibility.